-Nathan and Ben go off on tangents about meeting the Pythons in the wild, sped-up film, silent movie techniques, Peanuts, and police corruption.
+Nathan and Ben go off on tangents about meeting the Pythons in the wild, sped-up film, silent movie techniques, the comic strip “Peanuts”, and police corruption.
 They also occasionally talk about sketches and moments, and tweak the Monty Python Minute.

 Sources and References